 Ensure that the word Connected is seen in the lower part of the screen, indicating that the app is communicating with the transmission device [1].
 If the message ‘Adafruit NOT Found’ appears [2], check that the device is plugged in and press the start button on the device again [3].

-SCREEN: To be provided by the authors: The screen is being scrolled till the word connected appears on the screen.
+SCREEN: To be provided by the authors: The word connected appears on the screen.

 SCREEN: To be provided by the authors: The message ‘Adafruit NOT found’ Visible on screen.